 Brown's network has a range of IP addresses and all computers connected to the Brown network have an IP address.
 When we get a violation notice, Brown locates the IP address and whenever possible, the user of that address.
 At that point, Brown is required to act on the notification.

-These notices come to the Chief Information Security Officer in Computing and Information Services (CIS) from organizations that represent the artists and copyright holders.
+These notices are sent to Computing and Information Services (CIS) from organizations that represent the artists and copyright holders.
 When Brown receives such a notice, CIS staff look up the network IP address to identify the individual.
 If it is possible to determine the identity, that person is notified that they must remove the infringing material from their computer and inform the CIS IT Service Center once this has been done.

 First-time Notifications: If this is the first notification that the University has received on an individual and the infringing material has not been removed from the computer and CIS notified of this action, then a report about the violation of copyright will be sent by CIS to the Office of Student Conduct if you are a student; to your senior administrator and Human Resources, or to BioMed’s Human Resources as applicable, if you are staff; and to the department chair and the Dean of Faculty or Dean of Medicine & Biological Sciences if you are a faculty member or post doctoral fellow.
 A warning will be generated and the individual will be asked not to repeat the behavior that resulted in the complaint.
 For staff, a copy of that letter will be kept in the individual's file, and a copy will also be sent to Brown's DMCA Agent.